justdepie/justdepie/README.md

 Let me share some facts about myself.
 I am:

 - 👶 24 years old.
-- 📊 a Junior Data Analyst
+- 👩‍💻 a Junior Data Scientist
-- 🎓 a postgraduate Data Science student at Athens University of Economics and Business.
-- 👩‍🎓 a graduate of the department of Statistics and Actuarial Science, University of Piraeus.
 - 💗 passionate about Machine Learning and Arts.
 - 👄 a language & history enthusiast.
 - 🔍 just a curious person seeking new knowledge